nens/threedi-docs/source/d_threedi_model.rst

 .. figure:: image/d_draw_dem_polygon.png
    :alt: Performing a dem edit

 For v1 models, any layer that is included in the model can be adjusted.

 For v2 models it is also possible to make a DEM edit via the API: `3di.lizard.net/api/v1/calculation/start/ <https://3di.lizard.net/api/v1/calculation/start/>`_  , thereby allowing external applications to perform a DEM edit as well.
 However, the steps performed by ‘process results’ do not take the DEM edit into account.
-Take this into consideration when interpreting the results.
+Take this into consideration when interpreting the results near your edit.

 Wind (v2)
 ---------